COMPARE · 2026-06-11Evidence-backed

 Faster self-serve onboarding with a full dashboard and bundled local stack

-The model centers on HTTP gateway traffic, so local command and file-secret workflows stay outside the happy path
+The model centers on HTTP and WebSocket gateway traffic, so local command and file-secret workflows stay outside the happy path

 It needs a web/database control plane.
 That is useful for teams, heavier for a solo local repo